-From whatever angle you look at it, Brisbane Story Bridge is quite incredible.
-Take the long walk over the bridge or just stand from afar, marveling at this epic piece of architecture… either way, this has to be one of the top Brisbane attractions!
+Brisbane Story Bridge is incredible from whatever angle you look at it.
+Take the long walk over the bridge or stand from afar, marveling at this epic piece of architecture… either way, this has to be one of the top Brisbane attractions!

 Talking of the Story Bridge, if you’re in the area you must also drop down and explore Howard Smith Wharf.
 For me, this was one of the most unexpected, yet most vibrant places in Brisbane.

 Howard Smith Wharf is built along the river beneath Brisbane Story Bridge.
 Full of bars, cafes, and restaurants, this new, young, and vibrant area is a must-see on your list of things to do.

 Plan a night out, exploring what Howard Smith Wharf has to offer, sampling some of the food and drink from the bars and restaurants along the wharf, or after a long day of exploring the city, stop off here for a breather on the water.

 With comfortable outside seating as well as grassy areas to relax on, this area of Brisbane is a great way to spend a couple of hours.

 RELATED ARTICLE: 3 DAY MELBOURNE ITINERARY